vamp-plugins/.github/profile/README.md

   supports all Vamp features and is compatible with C++11 or newer standards.
-  * Plugins built with this SDK can be used in all Vamp hosts, although some hosts only support limited subsets of feature types regardless of the SDK used.
+  * Plugins built with this SDK can be used in all Vamp hosts, although some hosts can only handle limited subsets of feature types regardless of the SDK used.
   * Hosts built with this SDK can load all Vamp plugins.

 * [`rt-vamp-plugin-sdk`](https://github.com/lukasberbuer/rt-vamp-plugin-sdk)